So you’re thinking about why you should learn French?

 As you've seen, there are many reasons to learn French.
 And a final one I haven’t mentioned is this.
 When you learn French, you'll also make lots of new friends from France and other French-speaking countries.

 Who knows?
 You might even fall in love with one and end up spending the rest of your life together.

-So, if you have your reason and your motivation for learning French, let me help you take the next step.
+So, if you have your reason and motivation to learn French, let me help you take the next step.
 In my French Uncovered course, I take you from beginner or false beginner (A1-A2 on the CEFR) to fluent in French through the power of story.

-If reading and immersing yourself in a compelling story sounds more fun than pouring over grammar books and learning rules, the click here to find out more and out the method for free.
+If reading and immersing yourself in a compelling story sounds more fun than pouring over grammar books and learning rules, then click here to find out more and out the method for free.